Radiotechniman/eu.jeroensomhorst.darkskyweather/README.md

 # Changelog

+* 0.0.4 Fixed paypal link
-0.0.3 Fixed a minor rounding error in various capabilities (humidity , cloud cover) 0.0.2 Fixed a bug that caused the highest and lowest temperature times to be swapped.
-Added units to various capabilities 0.0.1 First release to see if things work as they should
+* 0.0.3 Fixed a minor rounding error in various capabilities (humidity , cloud cover)
+* 0.0.2 Fixed a bug that caused the highest and lowest temperature times to be swapped.
+Added units to various capabilities
+* 0.0.1 First release to see if things work as they should